ermannoGirardo/TIAGo_Teleoperation_MarkerLessBoMI/README.md

 The two machines are able to communicate thanks to a TCP/IP socket communication, for this reason the two machines have to be under the same network**.

 ## 'BoMI Main Program Installing Procedure'
-In order to install BoMI main program (all you need is inside **MarkerLessBoMI** folder you can follow [THIS!](https://github.com/MoroMatteo/markerlessBoMI_FaMa) repositoy.
+In order to install BoMI main program all you need is inside **MarkerLessBoMI** folder you can follow [THIS!](https://github.com/MoroMatteo/markerlessBoMI_FaMa) repository.
 As you can see you can install BoMI main program both on Ubuntu or Windows.

 ## 'ROS Side Program Installing Procedure'